appcelerator-archive/appc.composite/README.md

 #### Selecting Whole Models Instead of Fields

 Instead of specifying the precise fields you want, you can instead include the entire joined model in your model.
+The property "name" should *not* be used.

 For example: